 We define ‘hassles’ as daily/weekly/monthly/yearly inconveniences in your work or personal life that are irritating or frustrating and prevent you spending your time more efficiently and most of all in a more enjoyable way.
 We even built a system to tackle these hassles, called our ‘Hasslehoff system’.
 We use this system to gather, prioritize and fix any hassles that are present.
 Since being lazy is actually considered a good treat for developers, we try tackling ‘the four D's of Robotization (Dull, Dirty, Dangerous and Dear)’ by using automation as much as possible.

 Lately, we’ve been enjoying the benefits of the deployment of CI/CD (continuous integration & delivery) in our client projects, so it was about time to take a look at what we could improve in our own internal processes.
 Also, automation does not only prevents repetitive and somewhat boring tasks but also reduces the risk of human errors.
-By now it’s clear that we live by our motto: “automate once, enjoy always!”
+By now it’s clear that we live by our motto: “automate once, always enjoy!”

-Another trend we've been embracing for quite some time is going serverless.
-Basically, this means that instead of maintaining complex IT infrastructures we split up our applications in microservices and make use of cloud services wherever possible.
+Another trend we've been embracing for quite some time is going server less.
+Basically, this means that instead of maintaining complex IT infrastructures we split up our applications in micro services and make use of cloud services wherever possible.

 Over the past few years, Microsoft has come a long way from forcing OS and web browsers releasing a lot of great software to the open source community for free and offering a truly impressive, complete and integrated Azure Cloud services.
 The pace at which Microsoft is adding services to their Azure Cloud offering is nearly impossible to keep up with.